ntaiprogrammer/MollysGameSaveMule/README.md

 ## How to Use
 ### Auto-Sync
-Click "Sync Most Progress" to let Molly figure out which file ahs the most progress.
+Click "Sync Most Progress" to let Molly figure out which file has the most progress.
 You'll see a message detailing which file (Steam or Xbox) has been chosen and why.
 Click Yes and your progress will be automatically transferred to the other platform!